PingCAP-intern-LWB-HJY/narrative_knowledge/knowledge_graph_quality_standard.md

 - **Relationship Type**: An atomic classification label for the relationship (e.g., `develops`, `acquires`, `uses`) **can be stored as an optional attribute** for fast filtering or classification, but it does not carry the core semantic meaning.
     - **Example**: `attributes: { "type": "develops" }`
 - **Strength/Confidence Indicators**: May include quantitative or qualitative attributes to indicate the importance or certainty of the relationship.
+- **Contextual Conditions (Highly recommended, if available.)**: To clarify the relationship's applicability for LLMs, attributes SHOULD describe its context.
+    - **`condition`**: A natural language description of circumstances under which the relationship holds.
+    - **`scope`**: A natural language description of the applicable range or context (e.g., versioning, environment).
+- **Execution Context (Optional)**: For deeper insight, attributes MAY provide details about the relationship's manifestation.
+    - **`prerequisite`**: A natural language description of required preconditions.
+    - **`impact`**: A natural language description of the effects or consequences.

 ### 3. Specific Specification for Relationship Attributes: Temporal Information
 To ensure the accuracy, consistency, and computability of temporal information, attributes related to time in a relationship must follow this **mandatory specification**: